|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This smoked turkey recipe calls for brining the bird for hours in a fantastic maple syrup-apple cider mixture and then slow smoking it to juicy perfection.
+Using a brine before smoking helps add flavor and keeps the meat moist and tender.

 It's absolutely delicious and perfect for the holidays or pretty much any time of the year.
 If you love smoked turkey, you're going to love this recipe.